 The Thai chicken noodle soup is chock full of the exotic, spice-forward flavors that you’d expect…and love.
 The creamy coconut milk perfectly balances that fiery zing you get from red curry paste.
 And the cilantro and lime provide a freshness to the flavor that makes every bite of chicken and noodles oh so delicious.
-This is one terrific soup: not only filling, but fragrant.
+This is one terrific soup recipe: not only filling, but fragrant.
 It’s total comfort food.

 The easy way to handle the red curry paste is to pick some up at a grocery store.
 Most with well-stocked international aisles will have it.
 Or, if you’re adventurous, you can make your own.
 We have a recipe here.
 Either way, it’s likely a trip to the store as Thai red curry paste contains red chilies, along with exotic spices like Kaffir lime leaves (a.k.a.
 Makrut lime leaves) and galangal.

 We do use fresh red chilies as a garnish for our Thai chicken noodle soup.
 It’s your choice of chili type, though cayenne or Thai peppers work well.
 If you’re concerned on the overall spiciness, feel free to omit them.
 There’s typically a decent amount of heat right in that red curry paste, so they may not be missed.
 That said, those chilies do provide a terrific pop of color on the plate.
+Instead, you could slice up some red bell peppers to top the soup if you love the aesthetic.

 Thai Chicken Noodle Soup